VIPER high performance computing

 Find out if you’re eligible by visiting the University of Hull Alumni Postgraduate Scholarship page.

-To find out more and see if you're eligible, please visit the International Scholarships and Bursaries page.
+To view all of our scholarships and determine whether you're eligible, please visit our Scholarships and Awards page.

-You’ll find 250 of the highest-spec PCs in this new, state-of-the-art facility where you’ll learn, practice and apply your coding, programming, AI and data science skills.
+You’ll find 250 of the highest-spec PCs in this new, state-of-the-art facility where you’ll learn, practise and apply your coding, programming, AI and data science skills.

 Data Science, Artificial Intelligence and Modelling (DAIM) building